pg_delete

 pg_delete() deletes records from a table

-specified by the keys and values in conditions
+specified by the keys and values in conditions.

-If flags
+If flags is specified,

 pg_convert() is applied to

-with the specified flags.
+conditions with the specified flags.

 By default pg_delete() passes raw values.

-Values must be escaped or the PGSQL_DML_ESCAPE
+Values must be escaped or the PGSQL_DML_ESCAPE flag

-must be specified in flags
+must be specified in flags.

-quotes and escapes parameters/identifiers.
+PGSQL_DML_ESCAPE quotes and escapes parameters/identifiers.

 Therefore, table/column names become case sensitive.